 In order to be registered in a contest, each competitor must possess a minimum of a Sport Pilot certificate if flying a qualifying Light-Sport aircraft (LSA), or at least a Recreational Pilot certificate with rating appropriate for the class of aircraft to be flown (power or glider) if flying an aircraft other than a LSA.
+However, a pilot with a Sport Pilot certificate may fly a non-LSA aircraft in Primary or Sportsman, if accompanied by a Safety Pilot (See 2.2) who holds the appropriate certificates and endorsements for the aircraft in question.

 A pilot competing in a Light Sport Aircraft (LSA), regardless of pilot certificate held, must also possess either a valid U.S. driver's license, or a current FAA medical certificate.
-All other certified pilots of powered aircraft must possess a current FAA medical certificate, a current medical certificate appropriate to the pilot's license from another country, or the appropriate form issued by any branch of the U.S. Armed Forces.
-These licenses and certificates must be shown to contest officials on request.
+With the exception noted in the following paragraph, all other certified pilots of powered aircraft must possess a current FAA medical certificate, a current medical certificate appropriate to the pilot's license from another country, or the appropriate form issued by any branch of the U.S. Armed Forces.
+The driver's license or medical certificate must be shown to contest officials on request.